for Veterans and the Public

 - Can you reduce the risk of getting HIV after having unprotected sex with someone who has HIV?

-- Why should you bother using condoms to prevent transmission when HIV is treatable?
+- Why should you use condoms to prevent transmission when HIV is treatable?

 - What are the risks of getting HIV if you put on a condom after you've already started having sex?